edespino/cloudberry-site/docs/sql-stmts/create-table.md

 ### Temporary tables

 In the SQL standard, temporary tables are defined just once and automatically exist (starting with empty contents) in every session that needs them.
-Cloudberry Database instead requires each session to issue its own `CREATE TEMPORARY TABLE` command for each temporary table to be used.
+Apache Cloudberry instead requires each session to issue its own `CREATE TEMPORARY TABLE` command for each temporary table to be used.
 This allows different sessions to use the same temporary table name for different purposes, whereas the standard's approach constrains all instances of a given temporary table name to have the same table structure.

-The standard's distinction between global and local temporary tables is not in Cloudberry Database.
-Cloudberry Database will accept the `GLOBAL` and `LOCAL` keywords in a temporary table declaration, but they have no effect and are deprecated.
+The standard's distinction between global and local temporary tables is not in Apache Cloudberry.
+Apache Cloudberry will accept the `GLOBAL` and `LOCAL` keywords in a temporary table declaration, but they have no effect and are deprecated.

 If the `ON COMMIT` clause is omitted, the SQL standard specifies that the default behavior as `ON COMMIT DELETE ROWS`.
-However, the default behavior in Cloudberry Database is `ON COMMIT PRESERVE ROWS`.
+However, the default behavior in Apache Cloudberry is `ON COMMIT PRESERVE ROWS`.
 The `ON COMMIT DROP` option does not exist in the SQL standard.

 ### Non-deferred uniqueness constraints